gtrifidis/jasonWidgets/README.md

 # jasonWidgets
-A collection of free Javascript JQuery based widgets
+A collection of free Javascript based widgets